Akshata95/StoryTellingWithData/final_project_Akshata.md

 I will use a combination of rawgraphs.io, datawrapper.de and tableau as visualization tools, as well as Adobe Illustrator for possible final touches & other visualizations that I deem neccessary to convey the story.

 ### Finding datasets:
+The datasets are mainly for the reader to understand the imoact of tourism on environment and how it can be made sustainable.
+For this, we'll first analyze and see the tourism trffic in Europe to assimilate the extent of the issue.
+Then we see the impact of tourism on the environment

 #### To understand European tourism

 [Number of establishments and bed places](https://ec.europa.eu/eurostat/databrowser/bookmark/bfaa1d8e-a1d6-4e72-957b-0a32f72e32d6?lang=en)